surendp/himalayankitchen/README.md

 # himalayankitchen

 This is a website project for a restaurant named Himalayan Kitchen which is in Turku, Finland.
-This project is a Spring Boot project using React.js as its frontend development framework.

-### Functionalities on the backend:
+## Requirements
--	API to deliver lunch and alakart food list.
+- Display the lunch and Ala kart menu list
--	API to send reservation message through email.
+- Functionality to make reservation through email

-### Functionalities on the front end:
--	Make reservation using a form
+- Display information about the restaurant.

+## Tools and Technologies

+- React, Spring Boot
+- JavaScript, Java
+- Webpack, Babel, maven, npm

+## Achievements

+## Work Flow

+As a whole, the project is a maven project and it uses the concept of Restful webservices to develop the backend.
+Lunch and Ala kart menu lists are delivered through the Rest APIs created by using Spring-Boot.

+Also, reservation form data is delivered to an API which further sends the message to restaurant email using Java.

+The User Interface of the website is managed/developed using React.js.

--	Display Lunch and Alakart menu list
+#### Display the lunch and Ala kart menu list

-- Links to social media (Facebook and Instagram), Foodora (To order Food) and Google Map
+This functionality is implemented in the following way:
+- Create Rest API using Spring-Boot.
+- Fetch and deliver content from txt files using Java through APIs.

-- Burger menu to navigate on the website from mobile devices.
+- Make AJAX request to the APIs.
+- Render the Content to DOM using React.

+#### Functionality to make reservation through email

+#### Display information about the restaurant